Frogs Gone Fishin': Colorado

 The band relocated to Colorado in May 2008.
 The Tell Me True tour of 2008 led the band into the Midwest and southern regions of America and exposed the group to life on the road.
 The Frogs played over 50 shows in 35 cities that autumn with stops in Chicago, Nashville, Austin, and New Orleans.
 The members of Frogs Gone Fishin' have their roots in Colorado and all attended grade school together and were in various music groups before they formed the group.
-The group has performed with other Colorado-based bands like The Samples, Kinetix, Polytoxic, Springdale Quartet and Elephant Revival.
+The group has performed with other Colorado-based bands like The Samples, Kinetix, Polytoxic, Springdale Quartet, and Elephant Revival.
 In July 2009 the band performed at Ford Amphitheater in Vail for a sold-out crowd.
-After a busy 2010 touring for Actual Natural the Frogs didn't stop there.
-Throughout 2011 they have toured restlessly all over the country and in their beloved home state of Colorado becoming regulars at all rocky mountain music clubs and bars and as well being invited to many music festivals at the newly remodeled State Bridge Amphitheater in Bond, CO, the legendary Yarmony Grass, Hott Routt Music Festival in Steamboat and several Vail summer music festivals.
-The Frogs intense dedication to their musicianship has earned them a legion of die hard fans in their home state and beyond.
+Throughout 2010 and 2011, Frogs Gone Fishin' toured around the United States and attended several festivals, including the remodeled State Bridge Amphitheater in Bond, Colorado.

 New Orleans

-Frogs Gone Fishin' moved to New Orleans in February 2009 for a three-month stay.
+Frogs Gone Fishin' moved to New Orleans in early 2009 for a few months.
 The group performed with George Porter Jr. during a Mardi Gras celebration concert in the French Quarter that spring.
 The band began to expand their music and performances playing over 30 shows in New Orleans in the spring of 2009.
 The band played two post-Jazz Fest shows at the Balcony Music Club and stamped a place in the New Orleans music scene sitting in with personalities like Johnny Sketch, Dirty Notes, Walter "Wolfman" Washington, Papa Grows Funk, Jonny Vidacovich, Stanton Moore, and other musicians from New Orleans.
 The Frogs wrapped up their stay in New Orleans with two shows on Oak St. in front of Frenchy's art gallery.
 On every year, they travel to the Crescent City to write and perform original and traditional music.

 Mountain Size Records

 The band signed to Colorado-based label Mountain Size Records in October 2009.
 The label is run by Brad Smalling (engineer/producer) and Eric McLennan (songwriter/musician).
-They went into Evergroove Studio in Evergreen, CO in October 2009 to begin work on their second album, Actual Natural.
+They went into Evergroove Studio in Evergreen, Colorado in October 2009 to begin work on their second album, Actual Natural.
 The Frogs continued to play shows in Colorado during the winter months and wrapped up recording in February 2010.
 During the mix and production of the album, the band traveled back to New Orleans to perform and write.